When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: Experimental Results and Analysis

-This finding challenges the fundamental assumption of demographic neutrality in AI generation.
-When users employ ostensibly unbiased prompts like ``generate a car,'' the resulting designs tend to align with middle-aged demographics, revealing hidden demographic assumptions embedded within the models' training or generation behavior.
+These findings challenge the fundamental assumption of demographic neutrality in AI generation.
+When users employ ostensibly unbiased prompts like ``generate a car,'' the resulting designs are not neutral; instead, they systematically resemble certain demographic aesthetics, potentially reflecting patterns in the models' training data or generation behavior.